LeSpocky/libhttpserver/README.md

 ### IP String Format
 The IP string format can represent both IPV4 and IPV6.
 Addresses will be normalized by the webserver to operate in the same sapce.
 Any valid IPV4 or IPV6 textual representation works.
 It is also possible to specify ranges of IPs.
-To do so, omit the octect you want to express as a range and specify a `'*'` in its place.
+To do so, omit the octet you want to express as a range and specify a `'*'` in its place.
 Examples of valid IPs include:
 * `"192.168.5.5"`: standard IPV4
 * `"192.168.*.*"`: range of IPV4 addresses.
 In the example, everything between `192.168.0.0` and `192.168.255.255`.